Christmas Cowboy Cookies

 Peanut Butter holiday M&M’s are also a great way to make and enjoy these Cowboy cookies.

-Top tips for making the best Christmas cowboy cookies
+Sandra’s tips for making the best Christmas cowboy cookies

-- Use room temperature butter and eggs is a good idea for the best results
+- Use room temperature butter and eggs

 - Measure the flour correctly using the scoop and level method